qianlim/CAPE/README.md

 | error mean   | 7.15 ± 5.27 | 7.42 ± 5.60  | 6.90 ± 5.63   | 6.35 ± 5.46   |  6.19 ± 5.28  |
 | medians      | 5.83        |   5.95       | 5.37          | 4.79          |  4.70       |

-\* CoMA-X stands for the model by [Ranjan et al.](https://arxiv.org/abs/1807.10267) with a spatial downsampling rate X at each downsample layer.
+\* CoMA-X stands for the model by [Ranjan et al.](https://arxiv.org/abs/1807.10267) with a spatial downsampling rate X at each downsample layer. <br>
 \*\* CAPE-affine\_conv uses an improved mesh-residual block based on the idea of [this CVPR2020 paper](https://arxiv.org/abs/2004.02658), instead of our original mesh residual block.
 It achieves improved results and is faster in training.
 To use this layer, use the flag `--affine 1` in training.